codingfreak/yadsi/README.md

 # yadsi
-Yet Another Desired State Implementation

-Bring your dev-box to your personal working configuration with zero effort.
+Yet Another Desired State Implementation.
+Bring your dev-box to your personal working configuration with minor effort using freely available tools and platforms.

-Preconditions:
+## Summary

+On often underestimated task for a developer is to keep control over the dev environment.
+In order to target this (for myself in the first place) I decided to try to automate this for Windows as far as possible.
+There are solutions to this already (PowerShell Desired State, Group Policies, Intune, ...) but all of them are kind of enterprise-related.
+This is why I wanted to use simple scripting in combination with some configuration and reliance on publicly available cost-free tools.
+This is what yadsi tries to accomplish.

+In it's technical core it is a simple PowerShell (posh) script which reads desired state from a JSON file and tries hard to achieve the state including often needed reboots and other complicated stuff.
+So instead of me sitting in front of my computer and hammering commands and then waiting for them to finish I try to have a single command which does everything automated until my state is reached.

+## Preconditions

-- Windows 11
+- Fresh Windows 11 installation.
-- All current updates installed
+- All current updates are installed.
-- Windows Terminal is default
+- Windows Terminal is default terminal.
-- Administrative Windows Terminal
+- Administrative Windows Terminal is used to execute the script.

-Problems:

-- Drivers
-- Not idempotent

-Current State
+## Current State

 - Windows Only
 - Choco